-  Parts of the caves are flooded offering different types of habitat to many cave species and an amazing experience for the visitor.
-Research on the caves showed a plethora of mammal species from prehistory until now (panthers, hyenas, lions, badgers, deer, etc.), a large collection of the remains of the now extinct European hippo (Hippopotamus Antiquus) and pottery which indicates the presence of humans in the area since prehistory.
+Research on the caves showed a plethora of mammal species from prehistory until now (panthers, hyenas, lions, badgers, deer, etc.), a large collection of the remains of the now-extinct European hippo (Hippopotamus Antiquus), and pottery which indicates the presence of humans in the area since prehistory.

 Reach Cape Tenaro

 Cape Tenaro (aka Cape Matapan) is the southernmost point of Mani and that of mainland Europe as well.
 The remoteness of the location and the expanse of the sea stretching up to the shores of Libya made this place sacred since the time of ancient Greeks.

 In antiquity, people used to believe that this was the location of one of the entrances to the Underworld.